avanishandilya/Predicting-Insurance-Costs/README.md

 3. Children
 4. Charges

-### Qualtiative Data
+### Qualitative Data
-Qualitative data is data that can descibe characterstics or aspects of an object or person.
+Qualitative data can describe characteristics or aspects of an object or person.
 For example, a red TV has qualitative data since the color 'red' is used to explain how the TV looks.

-In the insurance dataset, there are a few columns with qualitiative data:
+In the insurance dataset, there are a few columns with qualitative data:
 1. Sex
 2. Smoker
 3. Region

 ## 3. Determine Useful Variables
 Since we are looking for correlations in the data, it is useful to plot the data to determine, visually, if there could be any correlations.

+To reduce the skewness of the data, the data was log-transformed to have a more uniform distribution of data.
+The log-transformed data was then graphed.

+[Log data]

+Before graphing the data, I used insurance.corr to see if there was any strong relation of variables to insurance costs.
+From the results, it showed that age and smoker status had high correlations with the cost of insurance.

 Here I have plotted:
 1. Smoker vs Insurance Cost